Fitbit Inspire 2 Review

 Our next metric compared the user-friendliness and convenience of using each tracker.
 We rated and scored the battery life, how intuitive it is to use the menus on the watch and on the mobile app, and how easy it is to take on and off, as well how water-resistant each wearable is.
 Overall, we found the Inspire 2 very convenient and easy to operate, earning it one of the better scores of the group.

 The Inspire 2 has an above average battery life, lasting for a claimed 10 days depending on the usage.
-However, it does require the use of a proprietary USB charger to recharge.
+However, it requires the use of a proprietary USB charger to recharge.

 This tracker is also water-resistant to a depth of 5 atm and is both sweat and rainproof.
 The traditional watch clasp is also very easy to take on and off.